Fares-Omari/Product-Management-System/README.md

 Seeded Admin User

-The database is pre-seeded with an admin user for testing purposes
+The database is pre-seeded with an admin user for testing purposes:

+- email: fares@gmail.com
+- password: 123456

 Usage
  1. Home Page: